 - Partnership Accounts

-- Financial Statements of Not-For Profit Organizations.
+- Financial Statements of Not-For-Profit Organizations.

 - Introduction to the Company Accounts

-PAPER -2 Business Laws and Business Correspondence and Reporting
+CA Syllabus For PAPER -2 Business Laws and Business Correspondence and Reporting

 SECTION – A Business Laws